Kalsubai (कळसुबाई) is the highest peak in Maharashtra with 5400 ft. or 1650 mtr.

 Although the village at the base of Kalsubai had experienced a relatively lesser rainfall by this month, the rain clouds at the top of the mountain showed no signs of abating.
 We started to climb down by 11.00 AM.
 It was taking a bit longer as the Jamun and Bush-plum trees were slowing us down.
 The route was filled loads of Jamun trees and we just couldn't resist passing by them without tasting the fruit.
 So the clock ticked 1.30 PM when we were at the base of Kalsubai.

 The air was ripe with the pleasant showers and the sky had started clearing as we waited for our transport to Bhandardara.
 We almost spent an hour, waiting at the bus stop, chatting with a school kid and dozing off in-between.
 Our ride to Bhandardara arrived at 2.45 PM.
+The stop name is Shendi village.
+The bus conductor told us buy the tickets for Shendi village and not Bhandardara.

 |Expanse of the backwaters|